FREE SHIPPING on orders over $75 International: over $250

 But most importantly, as banal as it sounds, use common sense:

 First, you should have an understanding of what you want to use it for.
-If all you like is green or yellow tea, then maybe yixing teapot is not what you need.
-Porcelain works best for such delicate teas with prominent bright notes, ensuring nothing gets lost, and tea doesn't get overcooked by heat trapped inside of yixing.
+If all you like is green or yellow tea, maybe a yixing teapot isn't what you need.
+Porcelain works best for such delicate teas with prominent bright notes, ensuring nothing gets lost, and tea doesn't get overcooked by the heat trapped inside of yixing.

 Generally speaking, the more porous clays pair well with darker teas that should have a more rounded taste, and lesser absorbent clays pair better with lighter teas.

 Another critical factor is the level of firing.
-The higher the firing temperature, the lesser porous clay becomes.
-You can check the firing level by the sound of a teapot: clack the lid against the rim of the teapot's mouth (make sure to be gentle :) and the higher the pitch, the higher the firing.
+The higher the firing temperature, the less porous the clay becomes.
+You can check the firing level by the sound of a teapot: clack the lid against the rim of the teapot's mouth (make sure to be gentle:), and the higher the pitch, the higher the firing.
 If the pitch is too high, you may be better off getting porcelain.
-If the pitch is too low, you risk losing too much taste to the pores.
+If the pitch is very dull, it can indicate a lower-fired, more absorbent body.
+In extreme cases, that kind of clay can flatten the tea and take in more flavor than you’d want, so most people prefer a medium, clear pitch that suggests a well-sintered but still slightly porous body.

 The next factor is the shape of a teapot.
-For example, a round teapot will give ample room for the tightly rolled Taiwanese oolong leaves to open up fully.
+For example, a round teapot will provide ample room for the tightly rolled Taiwanese oolong leaves to fully open.
 A more elongated shape is more favorable for larger, longer tea leaves, such as Dian Hong or Dan Cong.
-Flat teapots, due to larger surface, cool down faster than the round ones, and therefore are preferable for more delicate teas - white, yellow, green.
-Thick walls keep warmth for longer than thin walls.
+Flat teapots, due to their larger surface area, cool down faster than round ones and are therefore preferable for more delicate teas—white, yellow, green.
+Thick walls retain heat longer than thin walls.

 Shui Ping Aged ZiSha Yixing Clay Teapot